hunt3ri/terragen/README.md

-# terravarmer
+# terravgen
-This project generates and applies terraform tfvars files to enable you to configure and control sophisticated AWS architectures.
+This project is an opinionated framework for generating and managing terraform modules and resources for sophisticated Cloud Architectures

 Config is read from the local ```config``` directory.
 [Config is controlled by the hydra framework, check the docs for examples](https://hydra.cc/docs/intro/)